Books with Disabled Characters

 I am Albert Einstein: This one isn’t really fiction.
 But, I felt it should be on the list because in several different parts it talks about Albert being different, being called names and so on.
 The “I am” series was introduced to us by the National Archives on a trip there, and I love it.
 They highlight many famous people who started out ordinary and overcame challenges.
 So, no, not fiction, but still fun stories to read and Brian asks for this one quite often.

 Janine: Janine is initially ostracized due to her disabilities.
 But the group comes to like her and accept her, and in my opinion, not in that syrupy patronizing way.
+Janine can certainly be considered a book about a kid with autism.
+I’ve read it over and over, and each time I can picture one of my clients doing the exact same things that Janine does.

 Looking After Louis: I chose this one because it also brings a bit of soccer into the story, so I felt it that kids may relate to it better.
+Louis is a fictional character with autism.

 Mockingbird: This one is for teens or older.
 It seems a bit dark, but it deals with both Aspergers and school shootings, so I thought it was worth checking out.
+This is for older kids, as it is a chapter book about kids with disabilities.
+It’s also a great suggestion for a fiction book for an autistic teenager to read.

 Rain Reign: “Not everyone understands Rose’s obsessions, her rules, and the other things that make her different – not her teachers, not other kids, and not her single father.”
 Sounds good, no?
 Oh, and she also perseverates on things!